salman2843/JS-Projects/guessTheNumber/readme.md

 Feel free to fork, create issues, and submit PRs.
 All contributions are welcome!

 ## 🙏 Credits

-This project was created while following the JavaScript series by [hiteshchoudhary] (https://www.youtube.com/@HiteshChoudharydotcom), an amazing YouTube educator.
-Thank you for the wonderful tutorials!
+This project was created while following the JavaScript series by [@hiteshchoudhary](https://github.com/hiteshchoudhary), an amazing YouTube educator.
+Check out his [YouTube channel](https://www.youtube.com/@HiteshChoudharydotcom) for wonderful tutorials!

 ---